welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/sending-transaction/injective.md

 type HEX_STRING_TX_DATA = string;
 ```

-- `HEX_STRING_TX_DATA` must be passed to the parameter in order for a transaction to be sent from Solana.
+- `HEX_STRING_TX_DATA` must be passed to the parameter in order for a transaction to be sent from Injective.

 ## 3. Example